GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 $
 <eq:ssl:multi_source:experiments:epsilon_loss>
 The damping term #damp-term reduces the penalization of false positive peaks in the estimated spectrogram.
-In a region of the spectrum where no sources are effectively present, i.e. where $o approx 0$, the loss value will be bounded by $epsilon$.
+In a region of the spectrum where no sources are effectively present, i.e., where $o approx 0$, the loss value will be bounded by $epsilon$.

 #include "tables/epsilon_loss.typ"